 Once you do learn that the red button turns the phone on, and you don’t have to hold it, you start to get frustrated that the time it takes the phone to boot up and load the pretty background picture and get on the network is something like 30 seconds.
 That’s frustrating, too.
 It seems like in the Olden Days you didn’t have to wait for half a minute to turn on an appliance.
 There was a switch, up was on (unless you lived in Europe, where they had a terrible war and couldn’t afford appliances), you switched it, the thing went on and started spinning or shining or whatever it is that the thing was supposed to do.
 Instantly.
 End of story.

 Indeed, it’s surprising just how many of today’s devices and gadgets and remote controls have actually made TVs, stoves, and telephones harder to use.
 Suddenly, bad computer user interface design is seeping into the entire world.

-That's when I wrote a book called User Interface Design for Programmers, thinking, great!
-It's time to get everybody on the same page, here, about how we design user interfaces, and then life will be wonderful.
+That’s when I wrote a book called User Interface Design for Programmers, thinking, great!
+It’s time to get everybody on the same page here on how to design user interfaces, and then life will be wonderful.

 Unfortunately, that was about the same time as there was a huge wave of new consumer gadgets, and, of course, that web thing hit us.

 The web didn’t really have a standard UI.
 You could make anything be a link.
 We didn’t have dropdown menus, so we made do with all kinds of differently-behaved simulations of dropdown menus.

 Gadgets?
 Gadgets were even worse.
 They had tiny keyboards and tinier screens.
 Combined with rampant featuritis, these damn devices did more and more things but just figuring out how to do them took a degree in engineering (or a bright 12 year old, but slavery has been abolished, especially for 12 year olds.)

 Maybe nobody told the people who design gadgets and gizmos and websites (and even software) that they need to work on their user interface skills.